Exception handling

 raise

-You can also manually raise
+You can manually raise

 exceptions if needed.
 It accepts an optional error type, which can be either a built-in or a user defined one (see docs.python: User-defined Exceptions).
 And you can optionally specify an error message. raise